Ascot lines of the London and South Western Railway: Into and through Reading

-The Act stipulated that the SW&WJR could lay the new line unless "the Great Western did not within a year make a narrow-gauge line thence to a certain point east of their Reading Station; in which case the Staines Company might only complete the connecting link from that point."
+The act stipulated that the SW&WJR could lay the new line unless "the Great Western did not within a year make a narrow-gauge line thence to a certain point east of their Reading Station; in which case the Staines Company might only complete the connecting link from that point."
 The GWR naturally preferred to construct the track on their property themselves, and they installed a single narrow-gauge line on the north side of the main line from the junction of the Basingstoke Loop (Reading West Junction) for a mile and a quarter (2 km) past Reading station and down to the ground level, curving round to pass under the main line at a very acute angle to join the Staines Company's short branch from the South Eastern Railway.
-This finished within the time limited by the Act, but the link was not opened for traffic until the exchange sidings on the low level were ready on 1 December 1858.
+This finished within the time limited by the act, but the link was not opened for traffic until the exchange sidings on the low level were ready on 1 December 1858.
 Its completion inaugurated a new route between the Midlands and North of England and the Kent ports, and through them with the Continent.

 Accordingly, there was a nine-chain section belonging to the SW&WJ.
 The Reading Junction line opened to goods on 1 December 1858 and to passengers from 17 January 1859, though passenger usage was very limited.
 The Great Western Railway soon installed mixed gauge on its main line from Paddington to Reading; it was ready on 1 October 1861, and on that date the through narrow gauge line was reduced to siding status, as the through running facility for narrow gauge trains was now available on the main line.
 It was not until March 1862 that the south curve, Reading station to Oxford Road Junction (giving direct running from Reading to Basingstoke) was mixed.

-Chertsey to Viriginia Water
+Chertsey to Virginia Water

-Since 1848 Chertsey had been a terminus from Weybridge, and local people found that unsatisfactory The LSWR obtained an Act of 23 June 1864 with capital of £45,000 to extend from Chertsey to the Staines, Wokingham & Woking Junction line.
+Since 1848 Chertsey had been a terminus from Weybridge, and local people found that unsatisfactory The LSWR obtained an act of Parliament, the South Western Railway (Chertsey Extension) Act 1864 (27 & 28 Vict. c. lxxxvii), of 23 June 1864 with capital of £45,000 to extend from Chertsey to the Staines, Wokingham and Woking Junction line.
 The LSWR was partly motivated by the desire to exclude independent promoters from taking this course of action.
 The 2+1/2 mi double-line extension was opened on 1 October 1866.
 Chertsey station was shifted to a location just north of the level crossing.
 The junction at Virginia Water was made a triangular connection by the addition of a single-line east to south spur (Chertsey towards Ascot).
 On 10 December 1898 In late 1897 the spur was doubled.

 LSWR takeover of the SW&WJR

-The LSWR took a new lease of the SW&WJR from 1 July 1877, and absorbed it by the LSWR and SW&WJR Act of 4 July 1878 for a share swap in the value of £445,000.
+The LSWR took a new lease of the SW&WJR from 1 July 1877, and absorbed it by the South-western Railway Act 1878 (41 & 42 Vict. c. cxxvi) of 4 July 1878 for a share swap in the value of £445,000.